Article 180

 institutions shall use PD estimation techniques only with supporting analysis.
 Institutions shall recognise the importance of judgmental considerations in combining results of techniques and in making adjustments for limitations of techniques and information;

-to the extent that an institution uses data on internal default experience for the estimation of PDs, the estimates shall be reflective of underwriting standards and of any differences in the rating system that generated the data and the current rating system.
-Where underwriting standards or rating systems have changed, the institution shall add a greater margin of conservatism in its estimate of PD;
+to the extent that an institution uses data on internal default experience for the estimation of PDs, the estimates shall be reflective of current underwriting standards and of any differences in the rating system that generated the data and the current rating system; where underwriting standards or rating systems have changed, after including an appropriate adjustment, the institution shall add a greater margin of conservatism in its estimate of PD related to the expected range of estimation errors that is not already covered by the appropriate adjustment;

 to the extent that an institution associates or maps its internal grades to the scale used by an ECAI or similar organisations and then attributes the default rate observed for the external organisation's grades to the institution's grades, mappings shall be based on a comparison of internal rating criteria to the criteria used by the external organisation and on a comparison of the internal and external ratings of any common obligors.
 Biases or inconsistencies in the mapping approach or underlying data shall be avoided.
 The criteria of the external organisation underlying the data used for quantification shall be oriented to default risk only and not reflect transaction characteristics.
 The analysis undertaken by the institution shall include a comparison of the default definitions used, subject to the requirements in Article 178.
 The institution shall document the basis for the mapping;